terraform-ibm-modules/terraform-ibm-watsonx-discovery/README.md

 <!-- Update this title with a descriptive name.
 Use sentence case. -->
-# IBM Watson Discovery Module
+# IBM Watson Discovery module

 <!--
 Update status and "latest release" badges: